pingchihwang512/C-C-learning/README.md

 * Array as Parameter
 * Structure as Parameter
 * Structure and Function
-* Converting a C program to
+* Converting a C program to Cpp class